fanpero87/laravel10-docker-example/README.md

 npm run build
 ```

--   Modeifed the `welcome` view, with just a message to test that it's working
+-   Modified the `welcome` view, with just a message to test that it's working

 ## Creating the setup